NexPlayer/NexPlayer_Unity_Plugin/README.md

 NexPlayer™ for Unity is a multiscreen streaming player for Unity apps that supports both standard and 360 video playback across all Android, iOS and PC devices.
 NexPlayer™ for Unity is the only playback solution for Unity that supports HLS &amp; DASH live streaming across all devices, advanced events and out of the box 360 video navigation.

-This repository contains the sample demo code of NexPlayer™ plugin.
-If you want to get our full working demo, contact us in our [website](https://www.nexplayersdk.com/contact?utm_source=github&utm_medium=organic&utm_campaign=unite&utm_content=20190918--unity).
+This repository contains the sample demo code of the NexPlayer™ plugin.
+If you want to get a copy of our full working demo, contact us in our [website](https://www.nexplayersdk.com/contact?utm_source=github&utm_medium=organic&utm_campaign=unite&utm_content=20190918--unity).

 ![NexPlayer Plugin](resources/screen_demo_cube.png)

 ## Features

+The NexPlayer™ for Unity video plugin contains the latest features.
+As our plugin is developed entirely in-house, we can implement any desired functionalities.

 - Support protocols for ABR algorithm, including HLS and DASH
 - Support for progressive download (eg. online .mp4)